 These accidents are what the legal profession calls “res ipsa loquitur.”
 This Latin phrase means the accident itself is proof that somebody didn’t take the proper precautions.
 It couldn’t have happened unless someone was negligent.

-To prove this, we have to show that the owner or manager of the building had notice that the elevator or escalator required some type of maintenance :
+To prove this, we have to show that the owner or manager of the building had noticed that the elevator or escalator required some type of maintenance :

 - If others reported that the elevator was acting weird before you had your accident, the building manager knew there was a problem.
 They should have addressed it.